What is UMHAN?

 Why join UMHAN?

-As a member, you can make the most of UMHAN’s supportive membership network and share valuable experiences and good practice with other Mental Health Advisers and Specialist Mentors based at institutions across the UK.
+As a member, you can make the most of UMHAN’s supportive membership network and share valuable experiences and good practice with other Mental Health Practitioners and Specialist Mentors based at institutions across the UK.

 UMHAN members can keep up-to-date on policy developments, changes in legislation, projects and events through our active discussion forum and by attending regular members' meetings.
 These meetings are a great opportunity to meet other mental health advisers working across the UK or in your local area; access face to face peer support, and enhance your professional development.
 External speakers are regularly invited to provide free training opportunities on a range of current and relevant topics.
+Please see our Membership Benefits page for more information.

 Criteria and Application

 Please note: UMHAN is not a general interest group about student mental health; nor a replacement for existing organisations who support Disability Practitioners (such as National Association of Disability Practitioners) or Counsellors (such as the Association of University and College Counselling or Heads of University Counselling Services).
-Membership is only likely to be of benefit to people who come into contact with students with mental health difficulties as a substantive part of their role.
+Membership is only likely to be of benefit to people who come into contact with students with mental health conditions as a substantive part of their role.
 Our members usually have a professional background as demonstrated by either substantive experience in the field or by relevant qualifications such as Psychiatric Nursing, Social Work or Occupational Therapy.